Data Provenance as Automatic Differentiation: Introduction

+The transpose of the Jacobian evaluates dependencies \emph{backwards}: given a selection of output positions, it returns the input positions on which they depend.
+Writing $\partial_{\Two}(\mathrm{total}\,l\,\mathit{db}\,\mathit{price})_r$ for this reverse action, the fully approximated output $\bot$ depends on none of the input:

 for both $l = \mathsf{a}$ and $l = \mathsf{b}$.
-If instead we take the greatest approximation of the output (i.e., the output ``$1$'' itself), then the two query runs' backwards approximations return different results:
+If instead we keep the output unapproximated, then the two runs' backwards actions return different results:

-Pieces of the input that were {\em not} used are replaced by $\bot$.
-As we expect, the run of the query with label $\mathsf{a}$ depends on the entries in the database labelled with $\mathsf{a}$, and likewise for the run with label $\mathsf{b}$.
+Pieces of the input that were not used are replaced by $\bot$.
+As we expect, the run with label $\mathsf{a}$ depends on the entries in the database labelled with $\mathsf{a}$, and likewise for the run with label $\mathsf{b}$.
+Note that the backward action for $\mathsf{a}$ retains $\mathit{price}\,\mathsf{a}$, even though the numerical derivative there is $0$: read backwards, too, the dependency Jacobian cannot see that contributions cancelled.
+Asking \emph{how much} an output can change as an input varies, rather than whether it can move at all, calls for a more quantitative choice of scalars; we develop this in \secref{approx-as-tangents:richer-semirings}.

-In this case, the forwards portion of the Galois connection tells us, for each approximation of the input, whether or not it is sufficient to compute the output.
-If we provide insufficient data to compute the output, then we will get an underapproximated output.
-Here for example we will find that $\partial (\mathit{query}\, \mathsf{a})_f([(\mathsf{a},0),(\mathsf{b},\bot),(\mathsf{a},\bot)]) = \bot$ because we need all the values associated with the label $\mathsf{a}$ to compute their sum.